qualiatouch/qualiatouch-plugin/Readme.md

 ## Contributing

 Contributions are much welcome!
 Especially from C++ experienced people, who'll know how to optimize the execution, clean the code, make it portable and most importantly, prevent memory leaks.
+Also from svg-friendly people, to improve the module widgets.

 ## Thanks